AlexJReid/blog/content/posts/dynamodb-numeric-pagination/index.md

 ## Relational
 The sorted sets approach could also be achieved with a relational database.
 This could use a managed service like AWS RDS in its various flavours.

 The sorted sets would live in a single table with a convering index on `PK2 ASC, SK DESC`.
 Instead of a `ZREVRANGE` Redis command, `SELECT PK, SK FROM pages WHERE PK2=?
 ORDER BY SK DESC LIMIT n, 1` would be used.

 Despite using `LIMIT`, performance is expected to be reasonable due to the small row size.
 Instead of `ZCARD` a `SELECT COUNT(*) FROM pages WHERE PK2=?` query would be used, but it would be worth understanding the performance characteristics, despite an index being present.

 A similar Lambda function would keep this table in-sync with the DynamoDB table.

 ## Files on disk, EBS, EFS or even S3
-If you don't want to run Redis or a relational database, the bang for buck option is good ol' files.
+If you don't want to run Redis or a relational database, the bang for buck option is the file system.
 There are several options here ranging from very fast instance-connected SSDs to EBS, EFS and object store services like S3.

 This approach works by defining a fixed size C-style structure and writing the corresponding bytes to a file.
 Random access is made possible by calculating the offset within the file based on the consistent size of a structure.
 You can then `seek` to the relevant offset (calculated from the `index * SIZE`) and `read` that number of bytes.
 Alternatively you can read the most recent by seeking to the end and reading backwards with a negative offset.

 With this pattern, the grouping key `PK2` is used to name the file.
 If a lot of keys are expected, a small optimisation would be to shard the keys into a fixed number of subdirectories.
-As with the prior approaches, a Lambda function that consumes a DynamoDB (or Kinesis) stream would write to these files.
+As with the prior approaches, a Lambda function that consumes a DynamoDB stream would create these files.

 Assuming a 24-character value for `PK`, and `SK` converted to an integer unix time, the code to read `index` would be something along these lines.